totegamma/yisp/docs/project-overview.md

 This workflow allows you to maintain the simplicity and readability of YAML while adding the power and flexibility of a programming language.

-## Future Development

-YISP is under active development, with several planned features:

-- Add cmd operator for executing shell commands
-- Improve error messages for better debugging
-- Add evaluation tracing
-- Support for remote file loading
-- Ability to access the entire document as a module
-- Add patch operator for modifying YAML structures